 We provide free referrals to our Pierce County dentists for those patients who are looking for a new dental home, and we also have a download-able list of multi-lingual dental offices located in Pierce County

 The Society has a Central Office to provide information on current dental issues, act as a liaison to the outside community, and serve as a support to its member dentists.
-We have one full-time and two part-time staff persons.
+We have one full-time staff person.
 The Central Office provides no-cost referral and mediation services for the public.
 Mediation is done for member dentists only.